What Are The Reserves Used For?

 Are MAS and Temasek involved?

-Prior to the formation of GIC, it was the MAS as central bank that managed these assets.
+Prior to the formation of GIC, it was the MAS that managed these assets as the central bank.
 The investment of the assets was in keeping with the traditional approach of central banks, with large allocations to liquid, low-risk instruments.
 After GIC was formed in 1981, the assets were progressively transferred from MAS to GIC for management.
-This was to enable the assets to be invested in higher risk instruments that could be expected to earn higher returns over the long term.
+This was to enable the assets to be invested in higher-risk instruments that could be expected to earn higher returns over the long term.

 The SSGS proceeds have not been passed to Temasek for management.
 Temasek hence does not manage any CPF monies.
 Temasek manages its own assets, which have accrued mainly from proceeds from sale of its investments and reinvestments of dividends and other cash distributions it receives from its portfolio companies and other investments.
 Temasek also has its own borrowings and debt financing sources.
 The Government’s relationship with Temasek is that of its sole equity shareholder.